PSP-Archive/ARK-4/README.md

 # ARK-4 e/CFW for the PSP and PS Vita.

+New, updated, improved and modern CFW for PSP and Vita.
+Simple to use and full of unique features, ARK CFW aims at keeping the PSP experience fresh.

 ## FEATURES:

 - Core system for unsigned code execution on every PSP device based on 6.60 kernel.